JuliaMolSim/Molly.jl/docs/src/docs.md

 There are also more complicated truncation methods that interpolate between the original potential and 0, but we will consider those two for the moment.

 The truncation approximations that we use can significantly alter the qualitative features of the simulation as shown in many articles in the molecular dynamics literature ([Fitzner 2017](https://aip.scitation.org/doi/full/10.1063/1.4997698), [van der Spoel 2006](https://pubs.acs.org/doi/10.1021/ct0502256) and others).

+### Implementation

+Since the truncation algorithm is independent of the interaction for which is used, each interaction is defined without including cutoffs.
+The corresponding interaction `struct` has a `cutoff` field which is then used via dispatch to apply the chosen cutoff.

 ## Simulators